JTNDev/galaxy-integration-wii/README.md

 Just download the file here and extract the ZIP into:
 C:\Users\coolj\AppData\Local\GOG.com\Galaxy\plugins\installed

-Open up user_config.py and edit the ROM and Dolphin location Make sure you use "/" instead of "\\" for the file paths
+Open up user_config.py and edit the ROM and Dolphin location.
+Make sure you use "/" instead of "\\" for the file paths

 Go into GOG Galaxy 2.0, click on integrations and connect the one with "Nintendo Wii"